-Announced with much fanfare at the Apple Keynote event in March, Apple News+ marked the most significant update to Apple News since its launch in 2015.
+Announced with much fanfare at the Apple Keynote event in March, Apple News+ marks the most significant update to Apple News since its launch in 2015.
 Initially available only in the US and Canada, News+ adds a paid tier to the news aggregation platform, allowing readers to access digital magazines including Time, Vogue, People, National Geographic and The Wall Street Journal for a monthly fee.

 News+ comes to the UK this year, and in this post we’ll give UK publishers a tour of the US version of the app, look into how US publishers have approached it and offer guidance on how UK publishers can master the platform.